Before the Bell: What every Canadian investor needs to know today

 Commodities

-Crude prices fell to their lowest levels in seven months on Wednesday.
+Crude prices steadied somewhat early Wednesday after falling to their lowest levels in seven months.
 New U.S. inventory numbers are due this morning and traders will be keeping a close eye on what they have to say about the level of stockpiles.
 On Tuesday, the American Petroleum Institute said crude stockpiles fell more than expected last week, while gasoline and distillate inventories rose.

 LCG senior market analyst Ipek Ozkardeskaya noted WTI crude traded at $42.75, its lowest level since November.
 U.S. crude recovered past $43 a barrel after the API numbers.